AsmaZgo/my_certifications/README.md

 # My Certifications

-Certifications obtained for conferences , courses or trainings.
+Certifications obtained for conferences, courses or trainings.